7-101 EMERGENCY COMMUNICATIONS CENTER

 1. Employees issued a cell phone by the MPD shall:

-d.
-Keep the phone on their persons or close enough to their person to answer a call
+e.
+Keep the phone on their persons or close enough to their person to safely answer a call while on duty.

 2. Employees issued a cell phone by the MPD shall not: